 Installation must include an equipment shutoff valve, union and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 13).
+NPT tap must be upstream from appliance (see Figure 14).

 IMPORTANT: Install equipment shutoff valve in an accessible location.
 The equipment shutoff valve is for turning on or shutting off the gas to the appliance.